sarumont/dotfiles/README.md

 My dotfiles.
 The current iteration utilizes [GNU Stow](https://www.gnu.org/software/stow/) via `make`.
 This setup is inspired by [this post](https://venthur.de/2021-12-19-managing-dotfiles-with-stow.html).

+This `README` is designed to be almost a lights-out installation and setup guide for new machines, too.

 # Prerequisites

 1. Create a user